vmware/terraform-provider-avi/website/docs/d/avi_albservicesjob.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `command` - The command to be triggered by the albservicesjob.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, essentials with any value edition, basic with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `end_time` - The time at which the albservicesjob is ended.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - The name of the albservicesjob.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `pulse_job_id` - A unique identifier for this job entry on the pulse portal.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `start_time` - The time at which the albservicesjob is started.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `status` - The status of the albservicesjob.
 Enum options - UNDETERMINED, PENDING, IN_PROGRESS, COMPLETED, FAILED.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - The unique identifier of the tenant to which this albservicesjob belongs.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `uuid` - A unique identifier for this albservicesjob entry.
 Field introduced in 21.1.3.
-Allowed in enterprise with any value edition, enterprise with cloud services edition.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.